Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/PWM/PWM - Play Music by Buzzer.rst

 .. only:: end amb26

-Open the example code in ``“Examples” → “AmebaAnalog” → “TonePlayMelody”`` Compile and upload to Ameba, press the reset button.
+Open the example code in ``"Examples" → "AmebaAnalog" → "TonePlayMelody"`` Compile and upload to Ameba, press the reset button.
 Then you can hear the buzzer playing music.

 Code Reference